Mexican Baseball League

 The Mexican Baseball League (Liga Mexicana de Béisbol, or LMB, lit.
-'Mexican Baseball League') is a professional baseball league in Mexico.
+'Mexican Baseball League'), officially known as the Mexican Baseball League Banorte for sponsorship reasons, is a professional baseball league in Mexico.
 It is the oldest running professional sports league in the country.

 The league has 20 teams organized in two divisions, North and South.
 Teams play 114 games each season.
 Five teams in each division advance to a four-round postseason tournament that culminates in the Serie del Rey, a best-of-seven championship series between the two division champions.
 The Mexican League has two affiliated developmental leagues, the Liga Norte de México and Mexican Academy League.

 Founded in 1925, LMB grew substantially in the immediate post-World War II era thanks to the efforts of Jorge Pasquel, who greatly increased the quality and visibility of the league by luring players from Major League Baseball (MLB).
 The conflict between the Mexican League and "organized baseball" was resolved in 1955, when the Mexican League joined the National Association of Professional Baseball Leagues, the predecessor of Minor League Baseball (MiLB), with a Double-A designation; some LMB clubs entered player development contracts with National League teams.
 Triple-A classification was granted in 1967.
 As part of a broader reorganization of MiLB, the Mexican League returned to its previous independent status in 2021.

 The Mexican League is the ninth-wealthiest professional sports league by revenue in North America, and the second-wealthiest baseball league in the western hemisphere, behind only Major League Baseball.
 Despite losing Triple-A classification in 2021, it is considered among the more competitive baseball leagues in Latin America.